ProteinCalc Logo

 Current RDA (all adults) — too low for 65+0.8 g/kg/day

-Per-Meal Protein Targets for Older Adults
+Per-Meal Protein Planning for Older Adults

 30 g